 Make screen time something you do together.

-Instead of having screen time be spent with nose buried in individual devices, spend your holiday screen time watching movies together.
+Instead of your child spending their allotted screentime with their nose buried in individual devices, spend your holiday screen time watching movies together.
 Go to the movies as a big family outing, or pick television shows or movies that everyone likes.
 That way screen time can have an element of bonding, while still entertaining.

 Make other plans.